 The voice is represented by light, ‘a flash of light in the dark’, signalling the positive impact that women’s voices are brining.
 Light is understood as a metaphor for positivity, with ‘dark’ being negativity, the voice lighting up the dark.

 Throughout the whole of the second stanza, Duffy uses many caesuras.
 Considering she is discussing how ‘Before, she’d been easily led’, this can represent the stereotype of a silent or quiet woman.
 Duffy uses the metrical pauses that caesura initiates to reflect this stereotype.
 The fourth line slows into the fifth undisrupted, the use of enjambment reflecting her breaking out of the disrupted meter.
 This engenders the idea of gaining her voice, and words begin to flow easier.

 in the cave of world

 Duffy symbolizes the freedom that ganging a voice can give through the ‘huge bird’.
-A ‘bird’ is often a symbol of flight and freedom, this therefore symbolizing women breaking from the constraints of society.
+A ‘bird’ is often a symbol of flight and freedom, therefore symbolizing women breaking from the constraints of society.
 Duffy furthers the combination of women and nature imagery, ‘uttering lightning’.
-Nature is often a symbol of power within the literature, Duffy attaching this power to the female voice.
+Nature is often a symbol of power within the literature, Duffy attaches this power to the female voice.

 The use of hyphens within the fifth stanza, ‘words were -… – gibberish, crap’ is a moment in which the news breaks through the female narrative.
 The strong reply to this, ‘gibberish, crap’ reflects the woman’s fury at the news.
 Acting as the messenger which delivers images and stories of horrific circumstances around the world, Duffy villanizes the ‘News’.

-Stanzas Six, Seven, Eight
+Stanzas Six, Seven, and Eight

 Her voice stomped through the city, shouting the odds, shaking the